NameFILIP/docs/src/current/v25.2/changefeed-message-envelopes.md

 {{site.data.alerts.callout_info}}
 You can also specify the _format_ of changefeed messages, such as Avro.
 For more details, refer to [Message formats]({% link {{ page.version.version }}/changefeed-messages.md %}#message-formats).
 {{site.data.alerts.end}}

-## Overview

-For a full reference of sink support,

-{% comment  %}Add intro to use cases here and the schema / source payload configurability{% endcomment %}

-{% comment  %}
-.
-This is useful for broadcasting primary key changes efficiently if downstream consumers only need to know which keys changed.
-row: Sends the row’s new content directly as a flat JSON object, without any additional CDC metadata fields​ COCKROACHLABS.COM
-.
-This envelope is simpler and omits fields like "after" or "updated".
-bare: Similar to row, but any metadata (timestamps, keys, etc.) is nested under a special "__crdb__" field instead of top-level.
-The bare envelope places the row’s columns at the top level of the message (instead of under "after"), and is the default for sinkless changefeeds (CDC queries)​
-COCKROACHLABS.COM
-.
-enriched: Provides an “enriched” message that can include additional metadata sections, such as information about the source cluster/node and the database schema for the change event.
-This envelope extends the default message structure with optional fields (configured via enriched_properties) to facilitate downstream processing that needs to know where the change came from or how to interpret the data (e.g., schema versioning).
-Enriched envelopes are typically used with sinks like Kafka or cloud sinks that can carry JSON or Avro payloads, and are not supported for sinkless feeds.
-(This envelope type was introduced in CockroachDB v25.2​
-COCKROACHLABS.COM
-.)
-In addition to choosing an envelope type, you can use various envelope-related options (specified in the WITH clause of CREATE CHANGEFEED) to include or modify certain fields in the emitted messages.
-For example, the diff option adds a “before” image of changed rows, and the updated option adds a timestamp indicating when the row was updated.
-These options are often used in conjunction with the default wrapped envelope but may not be applicable to all envelope types (details below).
-{% endcomment %}

 ## Use cases